 Population Trends

 Population trends were calculated using a three-step process.
-First, for each species we pooled the counts from the four major haulout complexes on days when all four haulouts were visited.
+First, for each species we pooled the counts from the four major haulout complexes on days when all four haulouts were visited (a ‘complete survey day’).
 Next, we averaged all complete survey days within a month for a monthly average.
-Last, we averaged the mean monthly counts for an annual estimate of the average number of Steller and California sea lions using the four major haulout complexes over the study duration.
+Last, we averaged the mean monthly counts for an annual estimate of the average abundance of Steller and California sea lions using the four major haulout complexes over the study duration.
 The observed change in annual counts were calculated for each year using the formula

 rt=lnNt+1Nt